The impact of large-scale galaxy clustering on the variance of the Hellings-Downs correlation: numerical results: Basic concepts related to the Hellings and Downs correlation

 Here, $\xi_g\big(\bn\cdot\bn',z,z'\big)$ denotes the galaxy correlation function \be \xi_g\big(\bn\cdot\bn',z,z'\big)\equiv \langle\delta_g(\bn,z)\delta_g(\bn',z')\rangle\,. \ee It encodes the correlation between overdensities of galaxies in two different directions $\bn$ and $\bn'$ of the sky (depending only on the angle between them due to statistical isotropy) and at redshifts $z$ and $z'$.
 The form and amplitude of this correlation function directly governs the clustering variance.
 The functions $G(z)$ and $\Gamma(z,z')$ in Eq.~\eqref{Eq:2ndmom_rho_ab_clustering} are measures of the GW strain weighted by $b_{\rm GW}(z)$,

 where $\text{sinc}(x)=\sin(x)/x$.
 We note that the frequency range of integration is theoretically infinite for a detector sensitive to arbitrary frequencies.
 In practice, however, the frequency bounds of integration should be chosen to correspond to the frequency band of the experiment considered.
 For our numerical evaluations, we choose a lower bound $f_{\rm min}=2.1\mathrm{nHz}$ (corresponding to $1/T$ for an observational time $T = 15\,\mathrm{yr}$, as in the latest NanoGrav data release~\cite{NANOGrav:2023gor}) and an upper bound $f_{\rm max}=100\,\mathrm{nHz}$.
 We note that the dependence of our results on the precise upper bound is small.
+Moreover, we note that in a realistic scenario, a sensitivity function should as well be included.
+Here, we aim to provide a theoretical prediction independently of the observational method, and thus omit any detector-specific sensitivity function.\footnote{We see from Eqs.~\eqref{Eq:HD_strain} and~\eqref{Eq:G_Gamma} that $G(z)$ and the squared strain $h^2$ have in fact the same frequency dependence.
+Thus, for the terms proportional to $G(z)$, the relative size of the variance compared to the signal will not be affected by a sensitivity function or a different choice of frequency bounds.
+The terms proportional to $\Gamma(z,z')$ are in principle affected by these details, although we do not expect them to significantly alter our results given their overall small amplitude (see Section~\ref{sec:results_results}).}

 Eq.~\eqref{Eq:2ndmom_rho_ab_clustering} constitutes the main result of our previous work, Ref.~\cite{Grimm:2024lfj}.
 It corresponds to the case of observing a single pulsar pair.
-In Appendix~\ref{App:Shot_pulsar_variance}, we show the analogous derivations for the irreducible variances, assuming a continuous distribution of pulsars on the sky.
+In Appendix~\ref{App:Shot_pulsar_variance}, we show the analogous derivations for the pulsar-averaged variances, assuming a continuous distribution of infinitely many pulsars on the sky.
 Note that similar derivations have recently been presented in Refs.~\cite{Allen:2024bnk, Agarwal:2024hlj}.
 To move from this theoretical framework to numerical evaluations, we need to specify an astrophysically realistic model for the function $b_{\rm GW}(z)$.
 This is done in the following section, applying three different models of SMBH mergers.